 ''' Starting failover process ...
 Refusing new commands on server from which failover is occurring ...
 Giving commands already running time to complete ...
 Stalling commands on server from which failover is occurring ...
 Waiting for 'journalcopy' to complete its work ...
 Waiting for 'pull -L' to complete its work ...
 Waiting for 'pull -u' to complete its work ...
 Checking for archive file content not transferred ...
 Verifying content of recently updated archive files ...

-Stopping server from which failover is occurring ...
+Stopping server from which failover is occurring ... '''

-Moving latest journalcopy'd journal into place as the active journal ...
+8 of 15 - Chapter 2.
+Planned Failover

 Updating configuration of the failed-over server ...

-Restarting this server ... '''
+Restarting this server ...